ArashCyberSec/Cybersecurity-Portfolio/README.md

 ## Education
 - Master of Engineering in Internetworking (2019)
-- Bachelor of Engineering in ELectrical Engineering (2011)
+- Bachelor of Engineering in Electrical Engineering (2011)

 ## Certifications
 - Diploma in Cybersecurity (2024)